polytwisters/polytwisters/README.md

 * Blender 3.3
 * ffmpeg if GIFs are desired.

+Set up repo:

 ```
 pdm install
 ```

-Generate 100 OBJ files for the cross sections of the tetratwister to the `tetratwister_obj` directory:
+Compute 50 cross sections of all currently entered polytwisters:

 ```
+mkdir scratch
-pdm run hard_section tetratwister -n 100 -f obj tetratwister
+pdm run all_sections -n 50 scratch/objs
 ```

-Load these files interactively as a Blender animation:
+Export .blend files:

 ```
-python scripts/blender_wrapper.py tetratwister_obj
+pdm run export_blends scratch/objs scratch/blends
 ```

-Initially the animation is at frame 1, which is empty.
+When opening these Blender files, note that initially the animation is at frame 1, which is empty.
 Drag around the animation frame to view different cross sections.

 ## Other goodies